rollcat/zfs-autosnap/readme.md

 is your retention policy) on datasets you want managed.
 Try `zfs-autosnap status` to check what's going on.

-Retenion policy is set via the property `at.rollc.at:snapkeep`, which must be present on any datasets (filesystems or volumes) that you'd like to be managed.
+Retention policy is set via the property `at.rollc.at:snapkeep`, which must be present on any datasets (filesystems or volumes) that you'd like to be managed.
 The proposed default of `h24d30w8m6y1` means to keep 24 hourly, 30 daily, 8 weekly, 6 monthly and 1 yearly snapshots.